Want to make your post keyword-targeted, SEO-optimized, and ready to drive more traffic?

 Check out:

-5. Meta Tags
+6. Meta Tags

 You should add a unique and relevant meta description with each blog post.

-Again, you should use your use targeted keyword in the meta description, but don’t keyword spam your description.
 While search engines pick up on keywords, it’s also important for users to click on the post.
 You need to write user-friendly meta descriptions that make sense and are related to your post.

-With regards to meta keywords, Google has made it clear that they don’t care about them.
+In regards to meta keywords, Google has made it clear that they don’t care about them.
 But some search engines, like Bing, may still care a little.

 Image optimization does help a lot in driving traffic from image searches.